ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    CIN
       Convective Inhibition.

+   cron
+   crontab
+   cron table
+      Cron is a job scheduler accessed through the command-line on UNIX-like operating systems.
+It is useful for automating tasks such as the ``rocotorun`` command, which launches each workflow task in the SRW App.
+Cron periodically checks a cron table (aka crontab) to see if any tasks are are ready to execute.
+If so, it runs them.

    CRTM
       `Community Radiative Transfer Model <https://www.jcsda.org/jcsda-project-community-radiative-transfer-model>`__.
 CRTM is a fast and accurate radiative transfer model developed at the `Joint Center for Satellite Data Assimilation <https://www.jcsda.org/>`__ (JCSDA) in the United States.
 It is a sensor-based radiative transfer model and supports more than 100 sensors, including sensors on most meteorological satellites and some from other remote sensing satellites.